JonathanWThom/trail-blazers/README.md

 ## Setup/Installation Requirements

+##### Install CORS Chrome Extension

+* Navigate to [https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en](The Chrome Store) and install the Google Chrome CORS extension.
+Make sure it is on.
+This is necessary for the API to work in both local and deployed settings.

-* View at [https://trailblazers-e4317.firebaseapp.com/](https://trailblazers-e4317.firebaseapp.com/), or to run locally, do the following.
+* View at [https://trailblazers-e4317.firebaseapp.com/](https://trailblazers-e4317.firebaseapp.com/).
+This is much easier!
+But if you would like to run the program locally, this is what you have to do:

+##### Create project

 * _In the command line, run:_
 ```